MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMCollectionDirectMembershipRule.md

 ### -Resource

 Specify an array of resource objects to remove from the collection.
-To get this object, use the [Get-CMResource](Get-CMResource.md) cmdlet.
+To get this object, use the [Get-CMResource](Get-CMResource.md), [Get-CMDevice](Get-CMDevice.md), or [Get-CMUser](Get-CMUser.md) cmdlets.

 ```yaml
 Type: IResultObject[]